 The majority of food distributed by the Food Bank is received by contributions from the general public, and the USDA.
 The estimated value of these contributions is recognized in the consolidated financial statements as contribution revenue and food and other supplies or program expenses if distributed during the year.
 The pounds collected are recorded by the Food Bank staff at the time of receipt based on actual weight.
-Donated food is reported at an average price of \$1.92 per pound in 2022 and \$1.79 per pound in 2021 based on cost studies done by Feeding America at the national level.
+Donated food is reported at an average price of \$1.93 per pound in 2023 and \$1.92 per pound in 2022 based estimated values by Feeding America at the national level.
 Government commodities are valued based on their established fair market values by the USDA.